yashtalekar/yashtalekar/README.md

 - 👋 Hi, I’m Yash.
-- 🌱 I’m currently learning Full-Stack Webdev with React.
+- 🌱 I’m currently working as a part-time software developer at the Queensland Department of Environment and Science (DES).
+Most of my work is on a React-Typescript Web App which makes extensive use of Open Layers and other mapping technology.

 <!---